Perezhilnagendirakumar/dnaseqtool/README.md

 1.***Retrival.txt***:

-This file is present in the data folder have the code to retrieve dengue virus dataset from NCBI database using accession id with the help of rentrez package.
+This file is present in the data folder that have the code to retrieve dengue virus dataset from NCBI database using accession id with the help of rentrez package.
 Four types of Dengue virus: DEN-1, DEN-2, DEN-3, and DEN-4.
 The NCBI accessions for the DNA sequences of the DEN-1, DEN-2, DEN-3, and DEN-4 Dengue viruses are 1.NC_001477 2.NC_001474 3.NC_001475 4.NC_002640